junwatu/video-summarizer-nodejs-griddb/blog/README.md

 export { createVideoSummarization }
 ```

+The `content` parameter is an array and may contain text or images.
+Prompts can be added to summarize the video, as image frames addition, and audio text transcription for better context.
+You can look into the [Chat API](https://platform.openai.com/docs/api-reference/chat/create) documentation for more information.

 ## Save Video Summary to GridDB

 The GridDB database is utilized to store the video summary, video file path, and audio transcription.
 The code to save these data resides in the `griddbservices.js` file.